Education For All: How Trellis Lives Out Its Mission with Tuition Assistance Benefits

 We’ve also seen unexpected benefits with our team member retention; 13 team members have climbed within the company to higher-paying jobs that align with their interests and career goals.
 Some have left, but a significant number of them have come back, which I believe speaks to the quality of work-life balance a Trellis career can provide them.

-Nearly four years ago, Trellis reimagined the way it incentives team members to up-skill or re-skill using tuition assistance benefits, and the results have been life-changing.
+Nearly four years ago, Trellis reimagined the way it incentivizes team members to up-skill or re-skill using tuition assistance benefits, and the results have been life-changing.
 We’ve seen team members make dramatic career changes and increase their earnings potential in meaningful ways.
 And through this work we’ve been able to demonstrate our culture and mission, prioritizing transformative education for the betterment of people and communities.

 Trellis is a nonprofit 501(c)(3) organization committed to empowering individuals through post-secondary education and lifelong learning.
 We believe in the transformative power of education to elevate quality of life, strengthen communities, and drive economic mobility.
 Our mission is to develop and advance initiatives that grow individual economic mobility and expand community prosperity.